 It runs on an automatic movement that can last up to 31 hours.
 The watch features luminous hands and hour markers and has a water resistance of 200m for some serious diving.

 With its all-blue ensemble, this Raketa Copernicus is a refreshing watch to behold.
-Its charms lie on its blue granular dial featuring spherical hands and thin indexes.
+Its charms lie on its blue granular dial, featuring spherical hands and thin indexes.
 The circular hands would sometimes overlap showing an eclipse, which is totally cool.
-The watch comes in a 40mm stainless steel case with a blue leather strap with white stitching.
+The watch comes in a 40mm stainless steel case with a blue leather strap that bears white stitching.

 At its heart beats an in-house automatic movement.
-It is water resistant to 50m to keep it safe from occasional water exposure.
+It is water-resistant to 50m, keeping it safe from occasional water exposure.

 Sleek and elegant, the Slava Chronograph features a rose gold-plated 40mm case with a matching rose gold-plated bracelet.
 The deep-blue dial highlights three sub-dials for 24 hours, calendar, and day of the week features.
 It has a mineral glass crystal and two pushers at 2 and 4 o’clock positions.